pedonc/Windows-Deployment/README.md

 7. Check all the installable features and click **Install**.
 8. Click **Yes** when prompted to allow installation.
 9. When the installation process is complete, click **Close**.
 10. Run the **adkwinpesetup.exe** tool.
-In the installation window that appears, ensure that Install the Windows Assessment and Deployment Kit Windows Preinstallation Enviromnet Add-ons - Windows 10 to this computer is selected and clcik the **Next** button.
+In the installation window that appears, ensure that Install the Windows Assessment and Deployment Kit Windows Preinstallation Enviromnet Add-ons - Windows 10 to this computer is selected and click the **Next** button.
 11. Click **No** then click **Next**.
 12. Click **Accept**.
 13. Check all the installable features and click **Install**.